az7jh2/SDePER/docs/cli_options.rst

 .. option:: --use_spatial_pseudo

    Whether to generate "pseudo-spots" in spatial condition by randomly combining existing spatial spots in CVAE training.
-When true, half of the total number specified by :option:`n_pseudo_spot` will be created.
+When true, half of the total number specified by :option:`--n_pseudo_spot` will be created.

    :Type: boolean